tebieto/github-profile-buycoin/README.md

 ### Instructions

 - Clone project
-- Host locally (localhost) or on any web hosting platform online
+- Host locally (localhost) or on any web hosting platform
 - Open with a Javascript enabled browser
 - Ensure you are connected to the internet
 - This app was built for demonstration purpose only.
 It has just one page.